lmh1024-dev/Coverage/README.md

   mvn test
 ```
 ## License
-Coverage is released under the under the terms of the BSD license.
+Coverage is released under the terms of the BSD license.
 Copyright (C) Lixiao Zheng, Minghuang Lin